Tokenization & Embeddings

 A tokenizer splits text into tokens — subwords, words, or characters.
 Most LLMs use Byte-Pair Encoding (BPE), which learns common subword patterns.

-Tokenizers often mark leading spaces with a special symbol (Ġ in GPT-2, ▁ in SentencePiece) — representation varies by tokenizer.
+Tokenizers mark a leading space with a special symbol (Ġ in GPT-2, ▁ in SentencePiece; shown here as ·) — the exact glyph varies by tokenizer.
+Our 3-word sentence becomes 3 tokens.

 • Tokens are the atomic units